 But the final watch, which will be launched at Baselworld 2018, will retail for around 8000, 9000 Swiss francs.
 So those will be in the normal Zenith price range.

-The first unique 10 watches will feature a lightweight case made from a new aluminium alloy
+The first unique 10 watches will feature a lightweight case made from a new aluminium composite with a foam-like structure

 This new material is huge.
 I can tell you now how this material is made.
 It is based on the principle of a sponge.
 What is special about the sponge are the holes inside.
 And when you put the sponge in water, the water fills the inside and the sponge becomes much heavier.